readthedocs/readthedocs.org/docs/user/intro/getting-started-with-mkdocs.rst

 Get inspired!
 -------------

-You might learn more and find the first ingredients for starting your own documentation project by looking at :doc:`/examples` - view live example renditions and copy&paste from the accompanying source code.
+You might learn more and find the first ingredients for starting your own documentation project by looking at :doc:`/examples` - view live example renditions and copy & paste from the accompanying source code.

 External resources
 ------------------